ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

   message: 'failure message'
 }
 ```

+## signinaborted
+Sign in has been aborted by the user, by closing the sign in window.

 ## signOut()
 Sign the current user out of the application.
 This can raise the following events: